 At any time of the year, the best way to make the most of your Florence visit is to take part in the popular faves like museum visits, walking tours, shopping, and, well, eating!

 Check out the most popular ways of experiencing Firenze...

-Start off 2016 enjoying the graceful beauty of the Moscow ballet troupe bringing to life Tchaikovsky's story of Odette, the princess turned into a swan by an evil curse.
+Start off 2016 enjoying the graceful beauty of the Moscow ballet troupe bringing to life Tchaikovsky's story of Sleeping Beauty and the fight between good and evil that the tale represents.

-The performance is in two acts and last about 2 hours.
+The performance is in 3 acts and last about 2 hours.

 where: Teatro Verdi in via Ghibellina 99r (near piazza Santa Croce)